erikvullings/scenario-generator/README.md

 ## TODO

 - [DONE] Landing page
+- Landing page with overview of saved narratives
 - [DONE] Morphological box page
 - [DONE] About page
 - [DONE] Editor for main model in Settings